-As the name suggests, this zoo is lush and tropical.
+As the name suggests, the rainforest zoo is lush and tropical.
 Enjoy strolling around the thick rainforest gardens with a dazzling display of various Orchid collections, Tropical Rhododendrons and Clumping Bamboos.
 Picnic under the shade of more than 100 varieties of Palm trees.

-Access is easy, courtesy of a paved walkway that winds throughout the zoo.
+Getting around the Hilo zoo is easy thanks to a paved walkway that winds throughout the zoo.
 With the frequency of rain showers in the area, you may want to consider bringing an umbrella.

 A butterfly garden and an abundance of rainforest birds and other bird species can be seen at the Hilo zoo.
-Some of the birds visitors might spot include the endangered Nene (the Hawaii state bird), macaws, parrots, and toucans.
+Some of the birds you may see include the endangered Nene (the Hawaii state bird), macaws, parrots, and toucans.

-To get to the Pana'ewa Zoo, drive south out of Hilo on Highway 11 for four miles.
+To get to Pana'ewa, drive south out of Hilo on Highway 11 for four miles.
 Just past the 4-mile marker, look for the Zoo sign on your right.
 Follow signs for about 1 mile off the highway.